 Power Line Safety

 Downed power lines can look relatively harmless, but don’t be fooled.
 They likely carry an electric current strong enough to cause serious injury or possibly death.
+For safety information about downed power lines, click here.
 Here are the answers to some frequently asked questions about downed power lines:

 What can I do to help someone who has come in contact with a downed power line?